DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 The practice of allowing access to the source of product and the process through which the product has been developed.
 Open source software is the most well-known exponent of this practice.

 #####Operating system (OS)
+Software which manages the computer's hardware and provides a collection of tools and services used by computer programs within the operating system.
+Well known operating systems include Windows, Linux, Mac OS X and mobile operating systems like Android and iOS.

 ### P

 #####PDA
+A handheld device providing services like an agenda, contacts and webbrowsing.
+Since the introduction of smartphones, the manufacturing of PDAs has been largely discounted.

 #####PDF (Portable Document Format)
 A file type created by Adobe that allows fully formatted documents to be transmitted across the internet and viewed on any computer that has Adobe Acrobat Reader software - a proprietary software viewing program available for free at the Adobe website.
 Businesses and educational institutions often use PDF-formatted files to display the original look of their brochures or for publishing a complete magazine in electronic format.
 Using the full Adobe Acrobat software package, it is possible to create a high-quality piece of artwork or a brochure which preserves the look of the original, complete with fonts, colors, images, and formatting.
 Documents in PDF format can be published on the Web without having to be converted into HTML, but are static and thus not reflowable.